Raunak-johar/MLP-from-scratch/README.md

 # MLP-from-scratch
-Implemention of Multilayer Perceptron from scratch using NumPy
+Implementation of Multilayer Perceptron from scratch using NumPy